panzerdp/dmitripavlutin.com/content/posts/102-learn-javacript/index.md

 ## 2. Learn the way *you* like it

-The good news is that in 2020 there plenty of ways to learn JavaScript: by reading books, watching video courses, attending [freeCodeCamp](https://www.freecodecamp.org/learn).
+There are plenty of ways to learn JavaScript: by reading books, watching video courses, attending [freeCodeCamp](https://www.freecodecamp.org/learn).

 ### 2.1 Books